r7-labs/R7.News/README.md

 4. Comment unused providers using `#` sign.
 5. Restart application to apply changes.

+To disable discussions, comment all lines in `discuss-providers` section of `R7.News.yml` config file, leaving only `discuss-providers:` line itself.

 Note that you could develop and register your own discuss providers by implementing `IDiscussProvider` public interface.

 To allow *R7.News* to use custom discuss provider: